-The Utility Systems (WBS 64) are required to provide service manifolds around the NCSX stellarator for compressed air, vacuum pump venting and gaseous nitrogen.
-The Utility system is comprised of three (3) service manifolds around the NCSX vacuum vessel, one for vacuum venting, one for GN2 service and one for compressed air.
+The Utility Systems (WBS 63) are required to provide service manifolds around the NCSX stellarator for compressed air, vacuum pump venting and gaseous nitrogen.
+Utility Systems are comprised of three (3) service manifolds around the NCSX vacuum vessel: one for vacuum venting; one for GN2 service; and one for compressed air.
 Performance characteristics are summarized in Table 4-1.
 Diagnostics, neutral beams, and water systems will utilize the services.

-Table 4-1 Utility System Performance Characteristics
+Table 4-1 Utility Systems Performance Characteristics